atulX7/ChatBot/README.md

-# Llama2 Medical Bot 🩺🤖
+# Open Source LLM Medical Bot 🩺🤖

 ## Introduction
-Welcome to the Llama2 Medical Bot repository!
+Welcome to the LLM using LLA-Ma 2 Medical Bot repository!
 This sophisticated tool is engineered to provide prompt medical information in response to user queries.
 Leveraging cutting-edge language models and vector stores, Llama2 Medical Bot stands as a beacon in digital healthcare assistance.

 ## Table of Contents
 - [Introduction](#introduction)